slu-dss/visualization-04/README.md

 ### Objectives
 At the end of this lesson, participants should be able to:

-1. Objective 1
+1. Construct scatter plots using the point or jitter geometries
-2. Objective 2
+2. Make bar plots via histogram or bar geometries
-3. Objective 3
+3. Draw line plots using line or ribbon geometries

 ### Lesson Resources
 * The [`SETUP.md`](/references/SETUP.md) file in the [`references/`](/references) directory contains a list of packages required for this lesson